-The DWSELF Fund contains state monies that are utilized only for public water supply loans which meet the definition of emergency.
+The Board also oversees the DWSELF Fund.
+This fund contains only State dollars that are utilized solely for public water supply loans which meet the definition of emergency.
 For further information see Appendix I.

 IV.
 Financial Status of the DWSIRLF